openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 #### Adding a Subject to a Stream {#adding-a-subject-to-a-stream}

-To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the Add Subject Endpoint, containing in the body a JSON object the following claims:
+To add a subject to an Event Stream, the Event Receiver makes an HTTP POST request to the Add Subject Endpoint, containing in the body a JSON object with the following claims:

 stream_id